 - Licensed to do business in the State of Washington.
-If not licensed, provide a written intent to become licensed in Washington within thirty (30) calendar days of being selected as the Apparent Successful Bidder; - Demonstrates experience developing curriculum materials; - Demonstrates knowledge of the Washington State Learning Standards;
+If not licensed, provide a written intent to become licensed in Washington within thirty (30) calendar days of being selected as the Apparent Successful Bidder. - Experience with survey design, distribution, scoring and analysis. - Experience with the dissemination of surveys across multiple modalities. - Experience with examining representativeness and non-response bias. - Demonstrated ability to communicate clearly and accurately verbally and in writing, and manage multiple projects, while ensuring timelines are met and goals are achieved.